By Laia Cardona, on 13 August 2020

-How To Create A Silo Architecture With Pillar Pages And Clusters
+How to Create a Silo Architecture With Pillar Pages and Clusters

 The idea of a content cluster is to provide value to the user and add weight to the pillar page through links.
-Thus, we create a silo or cluster around the main keyword to reinforce it and position it above the competition.
+Thus, you create a silo or cluster around the main keyword to reinforce it and position it above the competition.

 Finally, the link structure organizes this content and helps users and search engines understand the relationship between the pages.
-Thus, the pillar page should link to all the sub-articles and vice versa.
+The pillar page should link to all the sub-articles and vice versa.
 Content from different sources can also be included if they are related, for example, a YouTube video or an article from another section.
 This is not an exact science, so experiment and find out what works best for your website!